Gu1F3LB4R/Gu1F3LB4R/README.md

 - 👀 I’m interested in ...LEARN CODE
 - 🌱 I’m currently learning ...Psychology and social engineering
 - 💞️ I’m looking to collaborate on ...One love
 - 📫 How to reach me ...
-IG
+WhatsApp
 - 😄 Pronouns: ...
 HE
 - ⚡ Fun fact: ...
 A BORN COMEDIAN